-I really rate skincare systems which combine hot cloth cleansers used with a muslin face cloth so I thought I’d share with you this simple, cheap way to make your skincare even more effective.
+I really rate skincare systems which combine hot cloth cleansers used with an organic muslin face cloth so I thought I’d share with you this simple, cheap way to make your skincare even more effective, plus Emma Hardie’s facial massage using the cloth.

-Why do you need muslin cloths in your daily skincare routine?
+Why do you need organic muslin face cloths in your daily skincare routine?

 - Exfoliation – Muslin face cloths turn your ordinary cleanser into an exfoliating skin cleanser.
 Most exfoliating products recommend that you only use them once or twice a week but with a muslin cloth the exfoliating action is so soft and gentle you can use it to exfoliate twice a day.
 Removing these dead skin cells helps unblock and decongest your pores and results in smooth, clean and glowing skin and who doesn’t want that!